hotosm/learnosm/_posts/en/beginner/0200-12-23-editing-with-josm.md

 of the object are changed.

 -   To edit an object's tags, first select it.
--   Then you can edit the tags in one of two ways: (1) You can use the Presets menu, or (2) you can edit the tags directly in the Properties window on the right.
+-   Then edit the tags in one of two ways: (1) Use the Presets menu, or (2) edit the tags directly in the Properties window on the right.

 ### Common Mistake: Tagging nodes when you want to tag lines or polygons
 When you are editing the attributes of a point, you will first select